bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any future plans?

 * Version 1.0 will allow the party to travel to Lunia & complete an altered version of Dorn's questline.
-* Version 2.0 will provide compatibility without taking a sledgehammer to the dialogue & area scripts.
-Aka allow you to install the mod without breaking ALL THE THINGS.

 ## CHANGELOG

 * **20250725 - Alpha**.
 Nearing full release.
-Started on sweeping compatiblity updates.
 Still not content complete (need to finish final dialogues & item descriptions).

 ## LICENSING